greg-hub/100-days-of-code/log.md

 [css-variable-experiments](https://github.com/greg-hub/css-experiments)

 ### Day 2: January 4, 2016 (WebGL project)
-Started to take a look WebGL.
+Started to take a look at WebGL.

 **Today's Progress**: Graphic card didn't want to run WebGL.
 After fixing issues I got the project up and going with some shaders.